University of Florida Homepage

 What happens if my GPA falls below 3.5?

-Every MARC GatorSTAR scholar’s cumulative GPA must stay above 3.5 to be considered eligible.
-A term GPA below 3.5 will not impact the scholar’s standing unless that term lowers the cumulative GPA below 3.5.
-Scholars who fail to meet the GPA requirement must raise their GPA above a 3.5 in the following term by taking credits at UF but may be ineligible to receive funding for that term.
+Every MARC GatorSTAR fellow’s cumulative GPA must stay above 3.5 to be considered eligible.
+A term GPA below 3.5 will not impact the fellow’s standing unless that term lowers the cumulative GPA below 3.5.
+Fellows who fail to meet the GPA requirement must raise their GPA above a 3.5 in the following term by taking credits at UF but may be ineligible to receive funding for that term.

-Scholars who are off-track in their major should seek assistance from the MARC program.
-Scholars who are off-track in their major for two successive semesters are not eligible to remain in the MARC GatorSTAR program.
+Fellows who are off-track in their major should seek assistance from the MARC program.
+Fellows who are off-track in their major for two successive semesters are not eligible to remain in the MARC GatorSTAR program.

 Is the MARC GatorSTAR program available to transfer students?